 Animals in Cyprus

-Finally, animal-loving expats might be disturbed by the number of stray dogs and cats on the island, which are mostly left to fend for themselves and are largely ignored by locals.
+Finally, animal-loving expats may be disturbed by the number of stray dogs and cats on the island, which are mostly left to fend for themselves and are largely ignored by locals.
 As is the case in a city such as Athens, they're a part of the country and, while Cypriots generally aren't 'pet people', cruelty to animals is certainly not a norm.